 In general, try to only jump when your opponent is already commited to a move.
 Otherwise, jump when out of range.
 Don't forget to use your straight-up jump to confuse opponents (especially those that like to throw projectiles a lot).
 If you want to jump straight onto your opponent to initiate an offense, make sure you lock him/her into blockstun first (or make them feel like they are locked in block stun at least).
 Time some jumps short of your opponent so that they will miss a few anti-airs (therefore putting doubt in their mind about using it).
 These will all improve your jumping habits.

-Safe Jump.
+There is one more technique for jumping, which is called a Safe Jump.
 In general, it is a very, VERY bad idea to jump in on a downed opponent, especially those with an anti-air move that has startup invincibility.
 However, safe jumping allows you to mitigate this risk.
 A safe jump occurs when you jump in and attack your opponent VERY late in the jump.
 If your opponent stands or blocks, the late attack will just barely hit them.
 However, if the opponent goes for wakeup reversal move, you will land in time and block!
 This works because your active frames are intersecting their startup frames.
 Even though they are invincible during those startup frames, they are still not HITTING you in those frames.
 Safe jumping takes very precise timing, but with it, you can very easily bait anti-air moves.

 Negative Edge